genesiscommunitysuccess/docs/docs/server-reference/operations/commands.md

 AppGen -d tas-dictionary.xml -t ORDER USER -p 4000 -pn tas
 ```

-The tables mentioned in the above command will be appended to the files that were created in tas folder.
+The tables mentioned in the above command will be appended to the files that were created in the tas folder.

 ## SSL/TLS Support